sneaky/carwatch/README.md

+Note: This was an experiement at 100% vibecoding a simple project.
+Might redo this at a later date in Go but for now I just wanted to get something up and running.

 # CarWatch

 A configurable Python application that monitors CarMax for specific car listings and sends email notifications when new matches are found.
 Search by make, model, year range, transmission type, and more.